Nicolagg/Data_Engineering_Certificate/Module_17_Performing_ETL_Using_NiFi/README.md

-# Performing ETL Using NiFi
+# Module 17: Performing ETL Using NiFi
 ## Abstract
 The assignment is about the ETL (Extract, Transform, Load) process operations using Apache NiFi, a data integration tool, on a dataset of movies.
 Divided into two parts, the assignment first focuses on creating a NiFi pipeline to transfer data from an Excel file (.xlsx) to a Comma-Separated Values (CSV) file.
 The second part extends the ETL process to transfer this CSV data into a MySQL database.
 The assignment will be conducted within a Docker environment to instantiate NiFi and MySQL containers connected to the same network, facilitating the ETL process.